 So let’s get in to this.

-Released in 1999, this classic LEGO Star Wars set features a tan-colored landspeeder with bits of grey and red.
-It consists of 49 pieces and 2 minifigures: Luke Skywalker (Tatooine) and Obi-Wan Kenobi with light gray hair.
-In the Star Wars saga, Luke Skywalker was raised as a farmer on the desert planet of Tatooine and owned an X-34 landspeeder that he used for transport.
-Luke sold the landspeeder when he left with Ben Kenobi to bring the droid R2-D2 to the planet of Alderaan.
-This landspeeder set weighs 102g with a size of 14.2 x 9.5 x 4.6 cm.
+Released in 1999, this classic LEGO Star Wars set features a tan-colored Landspeeder with bits of grey and red.
+It consists of 49 pieces and 2 minifigures: Luke Skywalker (Tatooine) and Obi-Wan Kenobi with light grey hair.
+In the Star Wars saga, Luke Skywalker was raised as a farmer on the desert planet of Tatooine and owned an X-34 Landspeeder that he used for transport.
+Luke sold the Landspeeder when he left with Ben Kenobi to bring the droid R2-D2 to the planet of Alderaan.
+This Landspeeder set weighs 102g with a size of 14.2 x 9.5 x 4.6 cm.

 4501 Mos Eisley Cantina

 This 193-piece LEGO set provides you with the option to create different types of Star Wars staples including a Landspeeder and the Mos Eisley Cantina itself.
 It features a complete cantina set with table seats and other types of restaurant gear.
 The speeder has two seats, three engines, and a control panel.
 This Landspeeder set also comes with a Stormtrooper, Luke Skywalker, Han Solo, Obi-Wan Kenobi and Greedo minifigures.
 It depicts the scene when Obi-Wan and Luke went to search for a pilot that would take them to the rebel planet Alderaan.
 It included a LEGO Dewback as well.